system-transparency/stfe/doc/api.md

 - Requests to the log use the HTTP GET method.
 - Input data (in requests) and output data (in responses) are expressed as ASCII-encoded key/value pairs.
-- Requests use HTTP request headers for input data while responses use the HTTP message body for output data.
+- Requests use HTTP entity headers for input data while responses use the HTTP message body for output data.
 - Binary data is hex-encoded before being transmitted.